 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
-Class rosters are provided to the instructor with your legal name.
-I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
-You are expected to treat your instructor and all other participants in the course with courtesy and respect in all interactions (Zoom sessions, discussion board, emails).
-Your comments to others should be factual, constructive, and free from harassing statements.
-You are encouraged to disagree with other students, but such disagreements need to be based upon facts and documentation (rather than prejudices and personalities).
+You are expected to treat participants in the course with courtesy and respect in all interactions.

 Academic Integrity Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.

+All people have the right to be addressed and referred to in accordance with their personal identity.
+Class rosters are provided to me with your legal name.
+I will gladly honor requests to address you by an alternate name or gender pronoun, and support classmates in doing so as well.

+Please advise me of this preference early in the semester so that I may make appropriate changes to my records.